Dre Campbell Farm

 How to Harvest

 You can harvest your garden radishes three to five weeks after planting.
-Pull them out as soon as they are a good size.
+Harvest when the roots are about 1 inch across, depending on the variety.

 You should also feel or see the radish’s “shoulder” or top portion pressing against the topsoil.